egoist/presite/README.md

 ### Prerender a target directory

-Run against your single-page application's build directory.
-Use `dist` or `build` for example as the target.
+The basic use is to prerender against your single-page application's build directory.

 ```bash
 presite BUILD_DIR
 ```

+Use `dist` or `build` for example as the target.

+Note that your application does not need be running.

-By default, presite will only look at the project's root path.
+By default, presite will only look at the app's root path.
 To set custom routes, see [Set routes that needs prerender](#set-routes-that-needs-prerender).

+### Set custom output directory

-Presite will create a `.presite` directory and write output to it.
-You can override this using a flag as below.
+Presite will create a `.presite` directory in your project root and write files to it.

+You can override this as in the example below:

 ```bash
 presite dist -o static-html
 ```

-Or configure that as in the [Output directory](#output-directory) section.
+Or configure it once - see the [Output directory](#output-directory) section.

 ## Examples